CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-1--Paths.lagda.md

 Notice that we have defined what the function does on zero twice!
 Once as `posˢ zero`, and again as `negˢ zero`.
 The final case for the path constructor ``zeroˢ≡`` forces us to demonstrate that we give the same answer both times.
-And indeed we do, so that final case can be defined by the constant path at `posˢ (suc zero)`.
+And indeed we do, so final case can be defined by the constant path at `posˢ (suc zero)`.

 It is easy to convert between these integers and the original ones.
+For the forward direction, most of the cases are straightforward; only ``zeroˢ≡`` we have to think about.
+Here, remember that typing `C-c C-,` will have Agda show you the type of what it wants to see, including the boundary restrictions if you are in the process of defining a path.
+In this case, assuming have defined the other cases of the function correctly, we need a term of ``ℤ`` that is equal to `pos zero` when `i = i0`, and also equal to `pos zero` when `i = i1`.
+For this, we can obviously just use `pos zero` itself.

 ```
 ℤˢ→ℤ : ℤˢ → ℤ